Average Characteristic Polynomials of Determinantal Point Processes: Introduction and statement of the results

 The rest of this work is structured as follows.
 In Section \ref{proof}, we establish Theorems \ref{mainth} and \ref{concentration}.
-In Section \ref{AppOP}, by combining Corollary \ref{zero->part} and a result concerning the zero convergence of OPs obtained by Kuijlaars and Van Assche, we provide a unified description for the almost sure convergence of classical OP Ensembles.
 In Section \ref{MOP}, after a quick introduction to MOPs, we use Corollary \ref{part->zero} and Voiculescu's theorems in order to identify the limiting zero distribution of the multiple Hermite and multiple Laguerre polynomials in terms of free convolutions, and moreover derive algebraic equations for their Cauchy-Stieltjes transform.